ncita-repository/WP1.3_multiple_modalities/README.md

 ## 3D images

 Every DICOM series (or "scan") consists of any number of 2D pixel arrays - i.e. 2D images.
-The entire series or scan make up a 3D image.
+The entire scan makes up a 3D image.
 When referring to 3D images, this will usually imply the DICOM series/scan.
 3D images also crop up when referring to 3D "label images".
 These are a collection of binary masks (i.e. segmentations) that occupy the same extent, voxel resolution, origin and direction as the 3D image representation of the DICOM series.

 ## Entities